 Rowen realized there was a large gun in each of the man's hands only a split second before he opened fire.

 The stranger's face was glittered with specs of light as his weapons went off in rapid succession.
 All Rowen could see of the man's face in the flickering lights was a wide, manic grin before he grabbed his head and ducked to the ground.
 Gun fire screamed around the room, tearing up the walls and radiating in Rowen's ears.
-There was the underlaying melody of pained wails and bodies hitting the floor.
+There was the underlying melody of pained wails and bodies hitting the floor.
 It was the worst sound Rowen had ever heard.
 Something wet splattered on his arm and he curled up tighter on the floor; praying it would be over soon.

 The deafening noise stopped suddenly and another smaller body dropped into the room.
+Female.
 She took a moment to survey the place and then jumped off the table to look around.
 Rowen could see her when he lifted his head, but stayed where he was, unsure if these new fighters were friendly.

-Its pain was only for a second before the weapon stopped its assault and the body fell down dead.
+Its pain lasted only a second before the weapon stopped its assault and the body fell down dead.
 A sick, burning smell filled the air and Rowen's heart sped up even more.
 He was all that was left.
 Who were these people?
 What did they want with him?
 Without his armor, he had no way to defend himself and no idea where to go if he managed to get away.
 Still, he had to fight somehow.

 "I said stay back!"
 Rowen barked frantically.
 His hands were shaking.